ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 Assume a content author has created some learning content.
-A content package has been prepared and staged by the Client (the authoring system) at a transfer URL (an HTTP site or FTP site) from where it can be collected.
+A content package has been prepared and staged by the Client (the authoring system) at a transfer URL (an HTTPS site or SFTP site) from where it can be collected.
 The Target System that may ultimately retrieve the client's content package is typically a CMS, LMS or LCMS product.

->NOTE:
+NOTE
->The Client may use FTP or other mechanisms to transfer content to a staging
+>The Client may use SFTP or other mechanisms to transfer content to a staging
->location, yet specify an HTTP URI equivalent as the package-url for retrieval.
+>location, yet specify an HTTPS URI equivalent as the package-url for retrieval.
 >There is no requirement that the retrieval protocol must match the method used
 >to stage the content.
 Content staged on the server via FTP could be retrieved
->via an HTTP alias.
-Best practices indicate that HTTP is the preferred
+>via an HTTPS alias.
+Best practices indicate that HTTPS is the preferred
 >transport protocol for the package-url.
+Use of plain HTTP is discouraged.

 The Client System then sends a message that contains the PENS "collect" command to the Target System (CMS, LMS, LCMS, etc.) via HTTPS.
 This Package Exchange